 There is really nothing to configure with this package, it should just work.

 Alternately, the official VMware tools can be used, but it is a much more manual process.
 See here: VMware Tools

-Vmware Tools will allow you to have the clock of the pfSense virtual machine synchronized with the clock of the ESXi host.
-You would need to have the ESXi host use NTP to maintain its own clock for that to work but you also need to disable NTP on the pfSense virtual machine.
+Vmware Tools will allow the clock of the pfSense virtual machine to be synchronized with the clock of the ESXi host.
+The ESXi host must use NTP to maintain its own clock for that to work properly but NTP must also be disabled on the pfSense virtual machine.